-Salesforce Email to Lead: Create New Records with Data Parsed From Emails
+Email to Lead in Salesforce – Create New Leads with Data Parsed From Emails

-Does the following scenario sound familiar to you?
-Your business receives hundreds of leads by e-mail and you find yourself manually creating new records in Salesforce.
+Want a simple email to lead Salesforce solution?
+Does your business receive hundreds of leads by email, then you find yourself manually creating new records in Salesforce.

 Ideally those leads would come in with a Salesforce Web to Lead form but this is not always the case.
 And as we all know, making changes to existing processes can quickly become expensive, especially when Salesforce is involved.
 Thus, we are also listed on the Salesforce AppExchange.

-This is actually a very common (and painful) situation which we see quite often here at mailparser.io.
-We already helped a lot of businesses which receive leads through e-mails sent from a web contact form or through third party lead providers.
-Most of the time those leads are worth a lot of money and it’s very important that they are transferred to Salesforce fast and without errors.
+This is actually a very common (and painful) situation which we see quite often here at Mailparser.
+We already helped a lot of businesses which receive leads through emails sent from a web contact form or through third party lead providers.
+Most of the time those leads are worth a lot of money and it’s very important that they are transferred to Salesforce, (or any other CRM), fast and without errors.

 Typically, email leads are received one by one and the relevant data can be found in the text body (e.g. “First Name: Peter”, “Email: email@example.com’, …) like in the simple example shown above.
 In other cases, multiple leads are sent in as PDF or Excel file attachments.
 Once received, a staff member transfers those leads to Salesforce by doing the same tedious copy & paste routine day after day.